passport/www.passportjs.org/books/concepts/google/gsi.md

 [automatic sign-in](https://developers.google.com/identity/gsi/web/guides/offerings#automatic_sign-in),
 and a [personalized button](https://developers.google.com/identity/gsi/web/guides/offerings#sign_in_with_google_button).

-For applications that rely on Google as their primary means of authenticating users, these enhancements may increase conversion and use of Sign In with Google should be considered.
+For applications that rely on Google as their primary method of authenticating users, these enhancements may increase conversion and use of Sign In with Google should be considered.
 In this case, Sign In with Google can be used in combination with the [passport-google-one-tap](https://www.passportjs.org/packages/passport-google-one-tap/)